CompVis/adaptive-style-transfer/README.md

 To start training you need a content dataset with photographs and style dataset with images representing artistic style.
 We have trained our models on [Places2 dataset](http://places2.csail.mit.edu/), in particular we've used the Places365-Standard high-res train dataset images(105GB).
 Please specify path to it using the parameter `--ptcd` which stands for _path_to_content_dataset_.
-Note that we don't use all the classes from the dataset but only particular subset of it containing around 120 classes.

-The dataset representing Vincent van Gogh style(only particular part of it) can be downloaded from  [here](https://hcicloud.iwr.uni-heidelberg.de/index.php/s/NcJj2oLBTYuT1tf), extract corresponding folder to the folder
+The dataset representing a particular artistic period of Vincent van Gogh (it was automatically collected using "Road with Cypress and Star, 1890" painting as query) can be downloaded from [here](https://hcicloud.iwr.uni-heidelberg.de/remote.php/webdav/adastyle/data/vincent-van-gogh_road-with-cypresses-1890.tar.gz), extract corresponding folder to the folder
 `./data/`.

 Now we can launch the training process: